Skip to content

 How It Works

-If your organization has been chosen by an SAF intern and approved by SAF, please fill out the forms below (one before the internship and one after).
+If your organization has been chosen by an SAF intern and approved by the SAF Program Director, the SAF Program Director will then send you the Supervisor Service Agreement and the Hours Verification Form via email.

 If your nonprofit is interested in being added to the list of approved SAF internship placement options, email the SAF Program Director.